-California Intercontinental University prohibits discrimination on the basis of age, color, disability, gender, national origin, race, religion, sex, or veteran's status in regard to the administration of all programs, services, and activities.
+California Intercontinental University prohibits discrimination on the basis of age, color, disability, gender, national origin, race, religion, or sex in regard to the administration of all programs, services, and activities.
 To ensure compliance with Title IX, the University has designated the Title IX Coordinator as the primary contact responsible for developing, adopting and/or assuring the dissemination of the University's nondiscrimination policy and for making the policy available to the University community, to include students, faculty, staff, and to the public.